QuokkaStake/proxmox-interacter/README.md

 ## How can I set it up?

 Before starting, you need to create a Telegram bot.
 Go to @Botfather at Telegram and create a new bot there.
 For bot commands, put the following:

 ```
 status - See status of your Proxmox instances
 containers - List your Proxmox containers and VMs
 container - Show the details of a Proxmox container/VM
 node - Show the detailed info about a Proxmox node
-start - Start a Proxmox container
+start - Start a Proxmox container/VM
-stop - Stop a Proxmox container
+stop - Stop a Proxmox container/VM
-restart - Restart a Proxmox container
+restart - Restart a Proxmox container/VM
 disks - List your Proxmox disks and their info
+scale - Scale a Proxmox container/VM
 ```

 Save the bot token somewhere, you'll need it later to for proxmox-interacter to function.